 What if you could make a product sell up to eight times faster just by changing its location?
 That’s the proven power of a well-executed end cap.
-These displays are merchandising workhorses, leveraging prime placement to capture shopper attention and drive incredible sales velocity.
-But achieving that kind of success doesn't happen by accident.
-It requires a thoughtful strategy that combines smart product selection, compelling design, and flawless execution.
-For multi-location retailers, ensuring that strategy is applied consistently across every store is key.
-This guide breaks down the essential components of high-performing end cap displays, showing you how to turn that valuable real estate into a reliable source of revenue.
+These displays are retail powerhouses.
+Their prime location grabs shopper attention and sends sales soaring.
+But that kind of success doesn't happen by accident.
+It takes a smart strategy—the right products, a compelling design, and perfect execution.
+For multi-location retailers, consistency across every store is key.
+This guide breaks down what makes a high-performing end cap display, showing you how to turn that valuable real estate into a reliable source of revenue.

 Key Takeaways